zgyarmati/timezoned/README.md

 # Timezoned

-The timezoned package contains a daemon (timezoned) which connects to [GPSd](http://catb.org/gpsd/), regularly requests the current position of the system, and based on the GPS coordinates looks up the timezone assigned to the current location (using the [TZ shapefiles](http://efele.net/maps/tz/world/) created by Eric Muller) and sets the system's timezone accordingly.
+The timezoned package contains a daemon (timezoned) which connects to [GPSd](http://catb.org/gpsd/), regularly requests the current position of the system, and based on the GPS coordinates looks up the timezone assigned to the current location (using the [TZ shapefiles](https://github.com/evansiroky/timezone-boundary-builder/releases) created by [timezone-boundary-builder](https://github.com/evansiroky/timezone-boundary-builder) project, and eariler was maintained by Eric Muller) and sets the system's timezone accordingly.
 The goal is to always set the current timezone on ever-moving embededd systems (like digital signage systems on vehicles), so they can always display the correct local time.
 The package also contains a command line utility which accepts coordinates as command line arguments, looks up and prints the corresponding timezone name, and optionally sets the system's timezone to it.

 ## Building
 Timezoned has 2 mandatory and 1 optional dependencies: [shapelib](http://shapelib.maptools.org/), [libgps](http://catb.org/gpsd/), and optionally (if the system uses systemd and systemd-timedated) [libdbus](https://www.freedesktop.org/wiki/Software/dbus/), and obviosly  running systemd-timedated as runtime dependency.